RealProtonOfficial/Rewards/user-frontend/README.md

 affiliate_referrals=# select * from "Users";
 ```

-Check the database for the referral connection:
+Check the database for the new referral connection:

 ```
 affiliate_referrals=# select * from "Referees";